Anjana River: 18th and 19th centuries

+Indigo cultivation across the Bengal began in the 18th century.
+Nadia district was established as the main center of indigo cultivation.
+Nadia district had more than 8 thousand indigo factories, which is one-fifth of the whole of Bengal.
+Many indigo factories were established on the banks of Anjana river including Krishnanagar town.
+Indigo plants are collected from the fields and transported to the indigo factory through the Anjana river.
+The water required for the factory was supplied from the river.
+Furthermore, near Badkulla in its left bank, one of the Zamindars of the district, Gagan Chandra Biswas had established his palace, and had built a ghat.
+Using the river for transport, in order to oversee his zamindari.

 Course

 The Bhagirathi River channel near Nabadwip is less deep than the Jalangi river channel, so the water level of Jalangi is lower than the Bhagirthi river level near the estuary of Jalangi in Nabadwip.
 As a result, the Jalangi water does not flow into the Bhagirathi, and returns to the riverbed.
 This excess water begins to flow anew into the low-lying areas along the river, forming the Anjana as a tributary of the Jalangir.

 Anjana is a 29 km long moribund river in the Bhagirathi-Hooghly basin.
 The river is simultaneously a distributary of the Jalangi river and a tributary of the Churni river.
 The Anjana River originates from the Jalangi river at Ruipukur Mauza near Krishnanagar.
 The river reaches Dogachi after crossing 7 km in Krishnanagar town.
 Krishnanagar city's Cathedral Church, Shaktinagar Hospital and Raja Krishnachandra's Rajbari are located on the banks of the river.
 The Anjana River covers a course of 11 km from its source to Hat Boalia.
 The river divides into two tributaries near Hat Boalia.
 The main stream flows southward, crosses Joypur village and Jalalkhali and Jalkar Patuli, and reaches Badkulla town.
 Flowing at the western end of Badkulla town, it turns eastwards and enters Badkulla town.
 The river flows southeast from Badkulla town.
 It crosses the Chandanpukur and joins the Churni river near Byaspur Mauza.

 Another part is known as Hele khal, which is 13 km long.
 It passes through Hat Boalia to Jatrapur, Joypur, Gobindpur and Itaberia, and joins the Churni river near Hanskhali.